 If you're looking for the BEST carrot cake recipe, you've found it!
-This ultra-moist and perfectly spiced carrot cake has pineapple, toasted coconut, walnuts, and raisins and is enveloped in luscious cream cheese frosting.
+This ultra-moist and perfectly spiced carrot cake with pineapple and coconut is loaded with walnuts and raisins and is enveloped in luscious cream cheese frosting.
 Embellish with these beautiful pineapple chips to really impress!

-This Carrot Cake happens to be my all-time favorite cake.
-But since I don't have anyone to make it for me for my birthday, I wait for Scott's birthday (which is 12 days after mine) and make it for him.
-Luckily, it's his favorite cake too, so it works!
+This carrot cake with pineapple and coconut happens to be my all-time favorite cake.
+But since I don't have anyone to make it for me for my birthday, I wait for my husband Scott's birthday, which is 12 days after mine, and I make it for him.
+Luckily, it's his favorite cake too!

 Jump to: